-Certain of the Group's employees have completed the required number of years of service to the Group in order to be eligible for long service payment under the Hong Kong Employment Ordinance in the event of the termination of their employment.
+Certain of the Group's employees have completed the required number of years of service to the Group in order to be eligible for long service payment ("LSP") under the Hong Kong Employment Ordinance in the event of the termination of their employment.
 The Group is liable to make such payment in the event that such a termination of employment meets the circumstances specified in the Hong Kong Employment Ordinance.

-The long service payment liabilities are the present value of long service payment obligation less the entitlements accrued under the Group's defined contribution retirement benefit plans that is attributable to contributions made by the Group.
+The LSP liabilities are the present value of LSP obligation less the entitlements accrued under the Group's defined contribution retirement benefit plans that is attributable to contributions made by the Group.